benbalter/benbalter.github.com/_posts/2015-09-10-blog-style-tests.md

 > In practicality, when launching something new, the word "today" often takes the place of more valuable information, like how to actually use the darn thing.
 When you leave out "today", you're forced to actually describe what's changed.

-Sure it takes 10 seconds for a human to see if a post begins with "today", but multiply that by hundreds of proposed posts each year, and you've engineered a process with a sizable human resources commitment, one that could be more efficiently outsourced to a machine.
+Sure it takes 10 seconds for a human to see if a post begins with "today", but multiply that by hundreds of proposed posts each year, and you've engineered a process with a sizable human capital commitment, one that could be more efficiently outsourced to a machine.

 Testing for use of the word "today" is relatively straightforward.
 You could use a test suite from just about any language, but since GitHub is primarily a Ruby shop, let's use Minitest as an example (with some plumbing left out for simplicity):